 |D. Record Keeping:|

 The record of the activities done and the marks given must be kept for three months after the declaration of result of class XI, for any random checking by the Board.

 - To open accounts in post offices and banks.

 - To write letters to friends, pen friends, relatives, etc.

-- To write applications, fill in application forms, prepare a personal bio-data for admission into colleges, universities, entrance tests and jobs.
+- To write applications, fill in application forms, prepare personal bio-data for admission into colleges, universities, entrance tests, and jobs.

-- To express opinions, facts, arguments in the form a speech or debates. to draft
+- To express opinions, facts, arguments in the form of a speech or debate. to draft

 - papers to be presented in symposia

 - To write on various issues to institutions seeking relevant information, lodge complaints, express thanks or tender apology.